Airlines find loose parts in door panels during inspections of Boeing Max 9 jets

 The findings of investigators and the airlines are ratcheting up pressure on Boeing to address concerns that have grown since the terrifying fuselage blowout Friday night.
 A plug covering a spot left for an emergency door tore off the plane as it flew 16,000 feet (4,800 meters) above Oregon.

-Boeing has called an online meeting for all employees Tuesday to discuss safety.
+Boeing has called an online meeting for all employees on Tuesday to discuss safety.

 The company, which has had problems with various planes over the years, pledged to “help address any and all findings” that airlines make during their inspections of Max 9 jets.
 Boeing has delivered more than 200 to customers around the world, but 171 of them were grounded by the Federal Aviation Administration on Saturday until the door plugs can be inspected and, if necessary, fixed.